some-mthfka/hu.dwim.sdl/README.md

 **There are many functions, some were picked with regexps, others were picked by hand, some could've been misjudged: there could have been errors.
-If something doesn't work, always make sure to go and check the generated definition along with the SDL's documentation for the function which is alledegly misbehaving.**
+If something doesn't work, always make sure to go and check the generated definition along with the relevant SDL documentation.**

 As a precaution, if you generate new specs with new functions in the sense that they aren't in the conversion lists, you will get a warned about them, and if